What is progressive overload? What are the different ways to achieve it? How should I progressively overload?

 All methods of progressive overload are valid, and lead to the same goal: increase the difficulty of your training to keep building muscle and working on your strength.

-My recommendation is to use those methods you feel most comfortable with.
+Use those methods you feel most comfortable with.
 Choose those you enjoy the most, and switch between them depending on how you feel or the exercise you are doing.

 Progressive overload is the main principle of muscle building, referring to the gradually increase in intensity, volume, or number of repetitions in your training to keep building muscle and increasing your muscle strength.